nck974/learn-rust/README.md

     1. Parts for a match can be ignored with `..` Example: `Point { x, .. } => println!("x is {}", x),`.
     1. A match can contain an extra condition called match guard, as `Some(x) if x % 2 == 0`.
 The compiler will not look for exhaustiveness.
     1. `@` operator allows to add an extra check within a parameter: `id: id_variable @ 3..=7`

+## Day 21

+1. Chapter 19 (19.1):
+    1. Some memory safety ensured during runtime may limit some programs.
+Therefore rust allows you to write some unsafe code at your own risk.
+    1. To make a code unsafe wrap it with `unsafe`.
+    1. Is best practice to wrap the unsafe code with a public safe API.
+    1. The following is allowed in unsafe code:
+        1. Dereference raw pointers:
+            1. There is a new type row pointer: `*const` or `*mut`.
+            1. Can dereference that row pointer only in an unsafe block.
+        1. Calling an unsafe function.
+        1. Using extern functions: Is used to interact with other languages.
+        1. Modify a mutable static variable.
+        1. Implement unsafe traits.
+        1. Use unions (like structs used to interface with other languages).

+## Day 22

+1. Chapter 19 (19.2)
+    1. A `trait` can take a dynamic `type` that must not be known until the trait is implemented.
+Instead of generics this is just implemented with one type instead of multiple.
+    1. A default type can be given to the trait.
+    1. A collision of names between trait implementation and struct implementation can be solved calling `<trait>::<method>(&<struct_instance);`.
+    1. It is possible to have a trait dependency.
+Where trait A requires trait B, then struct C implements B instead of A.
+    1. Some new types can be defined as wrappers to be used within a trait.

+## Day 23

+1. Chapter 19 (19.3, 19.4)
+    1. New types can be used to create aliases of other types.
+For example: `type Kilometers = i32;`.
+    1. Also they can be used to reduce boilerplate in more complex types.
+    1. There is a "no type" `!` which indicates that a function will never return.
+    1. Functions can be passed as parameters with this syntax: `f: fn(i32) -> i32`.
+    1. It is also possible to return them as long as rust knows how much size it takes.

+## Day 24

+1. Chapter 19 (19.5)
+    1. Macros are code that write other code.
+    1. Macros are more complex than functions.
+    1. Declarative Macros:
+        1. Write something similar to `match`.
+    1. Procedural Macros:
+        1. Receive some code, operate on it, and return some other code.
+    1. Function like Macros:
+        1. Operate like a function but with more features, like using an unknown number of parameters.

+## Day 25

+1. Chapter 20:
+    1. Build a single threaded http server.

+## Day 26

+1. Chapter 20:
+    1. Make a single thread http server multithread.
+1. Finish rust book.